carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

 > ## Discussion: Unclassified reads
 >
-> As you can see, there is a percentage of our data that was not able to be assigned to belong to a specific OTU.
+> As you can see, a percentage of our data could not be assigned to belong to a specific OTU.
-> Which factors can affect the taxonomic assignation so that a read be unclasiffied?
+> Which factors can affect the taxonomic assignation so that a read is unclassified?
 >
 >> ## Solution
 >>